 When we do this we realize that Jesus is God-sized and God is Jesus-shaped.
 Thus we see the cruciformity of the Christian God.
 The Lamb is at the centre of the throne.
 God's perfection is in His mercy.
 His glory is His self-giving.
 This is unlike popular teaching on God acting with ultimate self-regard.
 His glory is NOT His self-centredness but His other-centredness.
 (Don't worry, I'm still a Trinitarian hedonist.)

 Our God, most fundamentally, is trinity.
 He is One and Three.
 God's One-ness and Three-ness are not un-coordinated perspectives.
-Rather the Oneness of God simply is the communion of these concrete and particular Persons.
+Rather the unity of God is always and irreducibly a tri-unity.
 To approach God's oneness in this way guards against many errors and brings many benefits.
-It also sheds light on how our own communities should be, whether that's marriage, family or church.
+(It can also teach some lessons about marriage, family and church).

 Of course this christocentric, trinitarian approach is not a New Testament novelty.
 Christ has always been the object of faith and hope for Old Testament believers.
 He is the Hope of the Ages - just study Exodus to see an example of it.
 Revelation has always been on a trinitarian dynamic.
 The Hebrew Scriptures give us a trinitarian witness on their own terms and in their own context.